wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ## Secure Coding

-CodeBashing.com from Checkmarx has gamified tutorials on identifying and mitgating vulnerabilities in code for many languages:
+<a target="_blank" href="https://codebashing.com/">CodeBashing.com</a> (by security tools vendor Checkmarx) has gamified tutorials on identifying and mitgating vulnerabilities in code for many languages:
 <a target="_blank" href="https://free.codebashing.com/courses/hacking_headlines">Hacking Headlines</a>,
 <a target="_blank" href="https://free.codebashing.com/courses/source_codes">Source Code (for each language)</a>:
 Android (Java), iOS,